Campbell-Muscle-Lab/FiberSim/docs/pages/demos/characterization/thin_sweep/thin_sweep.md

 ## Instructions

+Before proceeding, make sure that you have [installed FiberSim](../../../installation/installation.html).

+You need:
++ the FiberSim folder
-Before proceeding, make sure that you have followed the [installation instructions](../../../installation/installation.html).
-You need the FiberSim folder, an Anaconda distribution of Python, and an active FiberSim environment to run this demo.
++ an Anaconda distribution of Python
++ and an active FiberSim environment to run this demo.

 ### Getting ready